Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Introduction

 \section{Introduction}

-\paragraph[General overview] The basic motivation behind the investigations in this paper is to understand the relationship between tropical and algebraic curves.
-A fundamental problem along these lines is to understand which morphisms between tropical curves arise as tropicalizations\footnote{In the present paper tropicalization is defined via Berkovich's theory of analytic spaces (see also \cite{payne:analytification}, \cite{bpr:trop_curves},~\cite{CD12}).
-Another framework for tropicalization has been proposed by Kontsevich-Soibelman~\cite{kontsevich_soibelman:SYZ} and Mikhalkin~(see for example~\cite{mikhalkin:tropical_geometry}), where the link between tropical geometry and complex algebraic geometry is provided by real one-parameter families of complex varieties.
-For some conjectural relations between the two approaches see~\cite{kontsevich_soibelman:SYZ, kontsevich_soibelman:affinestructures}.} of morphisms of algebraic curves.
-More precisely, we are interested in the following refined question:

-\begin{itemize} \item[(Q)] Given a curve $X$ with tropicalization $C$, can we classify the branched covers of $X$ in terms of (a suitable notion of) branched covers of $C$? \end{itemize}

-In addition to this lifting problem for morphisms of tropical curves, we also study questions such as ``Which tropical curves arise as tropicalizations of hyperelliptic curves?''.
-This naturally leads us to study group actions on tropical curves and how notions such as gonality change under tropicalization.
-We also investigate applications of the lifting problem to arithmetic geometry; for example, we use our results to provide a negative answer to a question of Ribet about induced maps between component groups of N{\'e}ron models.
+This article is the first in a series of two.
+The second, entitled \emph{Lifting harmonic morphisms II: tropical curves and metrized complexes}, will be cited as~\cite{abbr:lifting2}; references of the form ``Theorem~II.1.1'' will refer to Theorem~1.1 in~\cite{abbr:lifting2}.

-In this paper we will consider three different kinds of ``tropical'' objects which one can associate to a smooth, proper, connected algebraic curve $X/K$, each depending on the choice of a \emph{triangulation} of $X$.
-Roughly speaking, a triangulation $(X,V\cup D)$ of $X$ (with respect to a finite set of punctures $D\subset X(K)$) is a finite set $V$ of points in the Berkovich analytification $X^\an$ of $X$ whose removal partitions $X^\an$ into open balls and finitely many open annuli (with the punctures belonging to distinct open balls).
-Triangulations of $(X,D)$ are naturally in one-to-one correspondence with semistable models $\fX$ of $(X,D)$; see Section~\ref{sec:simultaneous.ss.reduction}.
-The skeleton of a triangulated curve is the dual graph of the special fiber $\fX_k$ of the corresponding semistable model, equipped with its canonical metric.
+\paragraph The purpose of this paper is to carefully study the extent to which finite morphisms of algebraic $K$-curves are controlled by certain combinatorial objects, called \emph{skeleta}.
+Let $X$ be a smooth, proper, connected $K$-curve.
+Roughly speaking, a \emph{triangulation} $(X,V\cup D)$ of $X$ (with respect to a finite set of punctures $D\subset X(K)$) is a finite set $V$ of points in the Berkovich analytification $X^\an$ of $X$ whose removal partitions $X^\an$ into open balls and finitely many open annuli (with the punctures belonging to distinct open balls).
+Triangulations of $(X,D)$ are naturally in one-to-one correspondence with semistable models $\fX$ of $(X,D)$: see Section~\ref{sec:simultaneous.ss.reduction}.
+A triangulation $(X,V\cup D)$ gives rise to a skeleton $\Sigma(X,V\cup D)$ of $X$.
+The skeleton of a triangulated punctured curve is the dual graph of the special fiber $\fX_k$ of the corresponding semistable model, equipped with a canonical metric, along with completed infinite rays in the directions of the punctures.
+There are many skeleta in $X^\an$, although if $X\setminus D$ is hyperbolic (i.e.,\ has negative Euler characteristic $\chi(X, D) = 2-2g(X)-\#D$), then there exists a unique minimal skeleton.
+A skeleton of $(X,D)$ is by definition a subset $\Sigma\subset X^\an$ of the form $\Sigma(X,V\cup D)$ for some triangulation of $X$.